-Now it’s time to step back to consider the bigger picture and how the entire scene will knit together into a cohesive whole.
+Now it’s time to step back to consider the bigger picture and how the whole scene will knit together into a cohesive whole.
 Using repeated elements in your garden will add a sense of unity and an overall cohesiveness to your design, contributing a calming influence and a sense of serenity.

 There are a couple of common ways to use a plant repeatedly in the garden.
 Planting in groups works well for perennials and grasses; depending upon the size of each of the individual plants, they’ll have more impact if planted in multiples of 3 to 7 plants.
 Good choices for this type of placement include plants like Heuchera, Geranium, Echinacea, and some of the ground-covering evergreen grasses like Carex oshiomensis ‘Everest’.
 Another common way to repeat a plant is to dot it around, which has the effect of leading the eye or body from point to point, introducing a sense of rhythm and movement to the scene.

 There’s a fine line between having enough repetition such that the overall scene hangs together and tipping into too much, which can be boring and well…repetitive.
-Making sure that you’ve considered how the elements of your overall palette work together, as outlined above, can really help in skirting this issue.
+Making sure that you’ve considered how the elements of your overall planting palette work together, as outlined above, can really help in skirting this issue.

-③ Manageable Maintenance
+③ Limit Your Planting Palette for Manageable Maintenance

-Whether you’ve been gardening for a long time or you’re new to the pastime, we’re all on the lookout for strategies to help keep the maintenance tasks associated with our gardens in check.
+Whether you’ve been gardening for a long time, or you’re new to the pastime, we’re all on the lookout for strategies to help keep the maintenance tasks associated with our gardens in check.

 When using repeated plants, you’ll be more likely to be able to batch your chores.
 For example, when it’s time to cut down the grasses – boom, down they go.
 Time to clean up the end-of-season detritus of the hostas?
 Done in a jiff.
 And if you’d like the option of getting some help with your garden, the smaller number of plants will be easier to track and not as likely to be mucked up by the helping hands of a periodic garden maintenance crew.